molinan2/download-vgm/README.md

 npm i
 ```

 Create or edit the file at `config/config.json`.
-Add the `url` for the album you want to download and the `extensions` for the audio file types you want:
+Add the `url` for the album you want to download and, optionally, the `extensions` for the audio file types you want:

 ```json
 {